-(5) The figures in this column for 2016 include company contributions under the 2005 MDCP, the value of dividend equivalent rights earned under the 2006 Stock Incentive Plan ("DERs"), and company contributions to the 401(k) Plan, in the following amounts:
+(6) The figures in this column for 2017 include contributions under the 2005 MDCP, the value of dividend equivalent rights earned under the Stock Incentive Plan, contributions to the 401(k) Plan and, in the case of Mr. Piro and Mr. Dudley, the value of accrued but unused vacation payable upon termination of employment.
+These amounts are set forth in the table below: